Azure-Samples/deepseek-js/docs/readme.md

   - **Important**: Ensure you can run `pwsh.exe` from a PowerShell command.
 If this fails, you likely need to upgrade PowerShell.
   - Instead of Powershell, you can also use Git Bash or WSL to run the Azure Developer CLI commands.
 - Azure account.
 If you're new to Azure, [get an Azure account for free](https://azure.microsoft.com/free) to get free Azure credits to get started.
 If you're a student, you can also get free credits with [Azure for Students](https://aka.ms/azureforstudents).
-- Azure subscription with access enabled for the Azure OpenAI service.
-You can request access with [this form](https://aka.ms/oaiapply).
 - Azure account permissions:
   - Your Azure account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [Role Based Access Control Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview), [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator), or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).
 If you don't have subscription-level permissions, you must be granted [RBAC](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#role-based-access-control-administrator-preview) for an existing resource group and deploy to that existing group by running these commands:
     ```bash